jddecker/jddecker.github.io/content/blog/hello world/index.md

 * [Sakura](https://oxal.org/projects/sakura/)
 * [Simple.css](https://simplecss.org/)

 For this blog, I chose Pico CSS.
-Its clean default styles and ease of customization made it a good choice.
+I hadn't used it in a project yet, and it's one of the most popular lightweight frameworks out there.
+I had used MPV.css recently and liked it, but didn't feel like it fit this blog, and the default styles in Simple.css weren't really jibing with me for this project either.
+Pico CSS's clean default styles and ease of customization made it a good choice.
 Plus adjusting colors or layouts is straightforward when needed.

 Pico CSS can be implemented by downloading the file or via their CDN.
 [PicoCSS.com](https://picocss.com/) has instructions.

 ## Hosting

 I had been hosting my Linktree-style personal site on [GitHub Pages](https://pages.github.com/), so I stuck with that.
-A nice perk is that a GitHub Action can build and deploy the site on push.
-You can find it [here](https://github.com/marketplace/actions/zola-deploy-to-pages).
+A nice perk is that GitHub Actions can be used to build and deploy the site on a git push.
+You can find an example of the GitHub Action for building a Zola site [here](https://github.com/marketplace/actions/zola-deploy-to-pages).

-Here is an example of what it looks like:
+This is an example of what it looks like when I wrote this article:

 ``` yaml
 name: Zola on GitHub Pages